TruthSeekerBeast/PlaystoreAnalysisExce-/Play_analysis_excel.md

 There is content rating which every developer must submit for distributing app on play store, This basically indicates the Age group which can use this app.

-There are categories like:

-Everyone, Teen, Mature 17+, Everyone 10+, Adults only 18+
+Categories : **Everyone, Teen, Mature 17+, Everyone 10+, Adults only 18+**

-For getting these counts, I have took
+For getting these counts, I have took simple pivot table of Content rating with it's own count.

 ![1554271777274](images/content_ratings.png)

+> #### Clearly maximum apps are suitable for every age group and also around 11% of apps are targeted for Teens.
+There are also considerable amount of apps: 5% which are targeting to 17-18+ age users.